5 Best Checking Accounts for U.S Travelers

 Low (or no) foreign transaction fees

-Many banks charge fees for transactions made abroad, typically between 1-3% of each purchase.
+Many banks charge foreign transaction fees for transactions made abroad, typically between 1-3% of each purchase.
 For expats, these fees can quickly add up, so choosing an account with low or waived foreign transaction fees is key.

 Some banks specifically cater to international travelers and waive these fees entirely, letting you shop or dine without worrying about extra charges.